Madden NFL 2004: Gameplay

+Development

+The game had a marketing budget of $8.6 million.

 Reception

 Upon release, the game sold over 2 million copies in three weeks.
+It sold more than 5 million copies within a year.
 By July 2006, the PlayStation 2 version of Madden NFL 2004 had sold 3.5 million copies and earned $170 million in the United States alone.
 Next Generation ranked it as the fourth highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
 Between those dates, 22 million copies of the Madden series were sold in the United States, of which Madden NFL 2004's PlayStation 2 version had the highest share.

 Based on the platform, Madden NFL 2004‘s ratings ranged from universal acclaim to average reviews.
 GameRankings and Metacritic gave it a score of 91.77% and 94 out of 100 for the PlayStation 2 version; 91.54% and 94 out of 100 for the GameCube version; 89.24% and 92 out of 100 for the Xbox version; 88.40% and 91 out of 100 for the PC version; 80% and 80 out of 100 for the PlayStation version; and 74.60% and 70 out of 100 for the Game Boy Advance version.

 Playboy gave the game a score of 100%, stating: "Looking for more depth?
 Take the owner's seat and relocate your team, set concession stand prices in your new stadium and hire your coaching staff.
 Ditka: Send us your resume."
 Entertainment Weekly gave it an A and praised the Owner Mode, "which lets you negotiate salaries, build a stadium, and - for the detail obsessed - even set prices at the concession stands."
 The Cincinnati Enquirer gave it a score of four-and-a-half stars out of five and stated, "Because of its tight game-play, depth and dizzying amount of features, Madden is still the one to beat."

-Madden NFL 2004 was named "Game of the Year."
-At the 2003 Spike TV Video Game Awards, also Madden NFL 2004 was named Editor's and Reader's Choice "Sports Game of the Year in 2003." on GameCube and PlayStation 2 from IGN.
-Madden NFL 2004 also won The Electric Playground's 2003 "Best Sports Game for PC" and "Best Console Sports Game" award, and the 7th Annual Interactive Achievements Awards for "Computer Sports Game of the Year" and "Console Sports Simulation Game of the Year".
+Madden NFL 2004 was named "Game of the Year" at the 2003 Spike TV Video Game Awards; it was also named Editor's and Reader's Choice "Sports Game of the Year in 2003" on GameCube and PlayStation 2 from IGN.
+Madden NFL 2004 also won The Electric Playground's 2003 "Best Sports Game for PC" and "Best Console Sports Game" awards, as well as winning "Computer Sports Game of the Year" and "Console Sports Simulation Game of the Year" during the 7th Annual Interactive Achievement Awards.